trmb-vast/fpart/tools/README_fpsync_vast.md

 # Wrapper script to do the mounts and create proper fpsync.vast args:

+### General Note:  If rsync can do about 200MB/sec on your workload,  fpsync can do up to 1GB/sec, and fpsync.vast can double that (or more).
+The idea is to saturate the destination, without reguard to the source, and make it go as f^HVast as possible.
+### Specialty Notes:  a special compiled rsync with the fadvise patch, and the sparse-block-size patch can also help.
+                  Also..
+Rolling checksums  with xxhash speed things up for fpsync or rsync "incremental updates" of existing files which havve changed since last time.
+That is available (if you enable it) in rsync-3.2.3 and newer.

 ## fpsync.vast
-This will be a pull-request to upstream for martymac.
-So far it has been tested many times, but in a narrow use-case.
 The function this adds is to enable multiple writer destinations so we can remove NFSd destination filer bottlenecks when using a scale-out NAS such as VAST.
 Each VIP in vast can be on different servers thus increasing performance.
 Originally this patch was written for a single-source like a local NVME flash drive which could not benefit from the fpsync -w  scale-out flags to run on multiple hosts.
 The acompany wrapper script mk_fpsync_list helps with setup.
+This will someday become a pull-request to upstream for martymac.
+So far it has been tested many times, but in a narrow use-case.

 ## mk_fpsync_list  wrapper script:

-The user should copy this to a name related to the job, and edit it there.
+The user should copy this to a filename related to the replication job at hand, and edit it there.
 It is adviseable to keep this script around so you know who ran what, how, and with what parameters.  make a new copy each time you want to fpsync something new… maybe build a repo of scripts so you have them for future reference.

 anyways…  edit the file and fill in the variables.  (examples for our lab are the defaults)
 ```